wagood/laralist/README.md

 * [Two-Factor-Laravel](https://github.com/emargareten/two-factor-laravel) is a package that implements two-factor authentication for your Laravel apps.
 * [Str Acronym] package for Laravel provides a macro for generating acronyms from strings using the Str helper and supports the Stringable class

+* Laravel [Usage Limiter](https://github.com/nabilhassen/laravel-usage-limiter) A Laravel package to track, limit, & restrict usages of users, accounts, or any other model.
+Basically with this package you can track your users' or any other models' usages and restrict them when they hit their maximum limits.

 * Laravel [Validate](https://github.com/milwad-dev/laravel-validate) is a package for validate faster & easier.
 You can validate data easier, Laravel validate have lots of rule class for validation.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9%2B-blue?style=flat-square)